wighawag/hardhat-deploy/README.md

         deployer: {
             default: 0, // here this will by default take the first account as deployer
-            4: '0xffffeffffff', // but for rinkeby it will be a specific address },
+            4: '0xffffeffffff', // but for rinkeby it will be a specific address "specialnetwork": "0xf34e...", //it can also specify a specific netwotk name (specified in buidler.config.js) },
         feeCollector:{
             default: 1, // here this will by default take the second account as feeCollector (so in the test this will be a different account than the deployer)